Lake-Tuggeranong-College/Lake-Tuggeranong-College/Writerside/topics/ISD/FPS/FPS-First-Person-Controller.md

 Open the Scene/s that you wish to add the player to.

-Drag the player tscn file into the hierarchy.
+Drag the `player.tscn` file into the hierarchy.
 Initially this will be `level_one.tscn`.

 ![Add Player](fpc-AddPlayer.png)